 Sending me a book does not guarantee a positive review.
 I do try to review every single book I read whether I liked it or not; however, I will try to be fair and mention both what I liked and what I did not like.

 I do not write reviews that need to be posted on a set date (for example, as part of a blog tour).
 Reading and reviewing books is something I do in my spare time when I’m not working at my job, doing laundry, cooking dinner, etc. It’s a hobby, I have a limited amount of time for it, and I don’t find it fun to have to fit in reading/writing on a deadline during my spare time so I have a policy of not setting review deadlines for myself.

 If you do have a book that fits the guidelines for review consideration that you would like to send me, you can contact me at kristen AT fantasybookcafe dot com.
 (Please note that I do not have time to respond to every review query I receive.
 If you do not hear from me after two weeks, I am not interested.)
 If you have a link to an excerpt from the book, it would be great to include it with your request.
 Please do not ask me if I want to review your book on Twitter.
 If you want submit a request, please email me some information about the book and why you think I might want to read it.

 Thank you for your interest in having me review your book!

 Guest Post/Interview Requests

 Guest posts are usually by invitation but not always.
 If I’ve read and enjoyed an author’s work, there’s a good chance I’ll accept a request for hosting their guest post.
-I do sometimes accept guest posts from an author whose work I haven’t read.
-This only happens when their book sounds interesting to me or I’ve seen them write interesting blog posts elsewhere.
+I only occasionally accept guest posts by an author whose work I haven’t read, but if the book sounds interesting or I’ve read other blog posts by the author that were interesting, I may accept.